Eamonn & Mary's Story

 Husband and wife team, Eamonn and Mary Gleeson have always had an entrepreneurial mind and vision.
 After giving up the day jobs as teachers to run a B&B and coffee shop in Roscommon town, they established Gleeson’s Townhouse, Restaurant and Artisan Food & Wine Shop in 1991.

-Over the last 22 years, Eamonn and Mary Gleeson have lovingly restored and made huge changes to their nineteenth century home, now a renowned family business overlooking the bustling Market Square in picturesque Roscommon Town.
+Over the last 22 years, Eamonn and Mary Gleeson have lovingly restored and made huge changes to their nineteenth century home, now a renowned family business overlooking the bustling Market Square in the centre of picturesque Roscommon Town.

 They set about establishing the first stand-alone coffee shop in the town and on the 23rd of July 1991 Gleeson’ s opened its doors.
 With just five guest bedrooms and a coffee shop, Eamonn and Mary moved in with their three young children, Eamonn, Fergal and Cait.